FIWARE/tutorials.Custom-IoT-Agent/README.md

 </details>

 # Passing custom message formats

+> "And the whole earth was of one language, and of one speech."
+>
+>— Genesis 11:1

 As defined previously, an IoT Agent is a component that lets a group of devices send their data to and be managed from a Context Broker using their own native protocols.
 Every IoT Agent is defined for a single payload format, although they